Use this marathon nutrition plan as a guide for your marathon training meal plan and race needs, and adapt as needed!

 If you’re someone who really doesn’t do well with a larger meal, do make sure to eat something, even if it’s smaller.

-Believe me, some carbohydrates will make ALL the difference in your marathon nutrition.
+Believe me, some carbohydrates will make ALL the difference in your marathon nutrition plan.

 As it gets closer to race time, I’ll have half of a banana, an energy bite, or some dried cereal before the race starts.
 I don’t like to start long races with an empty tank so I have my larger breakfast earlier on and then some small snacks right before.

-I think I’ve nailed this down after my last few long runs.
-I’m going to be using the Skratch Chews and GU chews.
+I think I’ve nailed this down after my last few long runs of practicing.

 If you need more ideas for fueling during a race, you can see more of my favorite endurance nutrition products here.